Senior Partner & Managing Director, Global Leader, Insurance Practice

 An Interview with Inga Beale, CEO, Lloyd’s of London

-Leading the Insurance Market to a New Destination
+Leading the Insurance Market to a Digital Future

 When Inga Beale was named CEO of Lloyd’s of London, the world’s leading specialist insurance market, she knew it would be a challenge.
 Not only would she be leading a 330-year-old institution into the digital revolution, but she also had to do it in a way that would work for thousands of firms in more than 200 countries and territories worldwide.